Nicuschgifthub/DiscordSimpleTable/README.md

     { label: 'Count', key: 'count' }
   ];

-  const tableString = await new DiscordSimpleTable(columns)
+  const tableString = new DiscordSimpleTable(columns)
     .setJsonArrayInputs(data) // defines the data
     .setStringOffset(2) // adds an offset to the words like 2 means "Username  Bucket Size" .addVerticalBar() // adds an vertical Bar